Saudi Arabia drives GCC shift toward clean energy, industrial growth: UNIDO

 Neighboring Bahrain is also making significant strides in sustainable industrial development.
 Khaled Al-Alawi, assistant undersecretary for industrial development in Bahrain, shared insights into the country’s strategy during the same panel at MIPF.

-“The industrial sector strategy spans from the years 2022 to 2026 with the aim of shaping policies and building partnerships to build a robust and vibrant manufacturing sector in the Kingdom of Bahrain,” Al-Alawi said.
+“The industrial sector strategy spans from the years 2022 to 2026 to shape policies and build partnerships to build a robust and vibrant manufacturing sector in the Kingdom of Bahrain,” Al-Alawi said.

 He added that the main key performance indicators of this strategy are “to increase the sector’s contribution to the overall GDP (gross domestic product), increase national origin exports, and create value and quality job opportunities for Bahrainis.”